jboss-fuse/distro-diff/readme.md

 ## Options:

     -v       : Verbose mode.
-Show more details about which files are different.
+Show more details about why files are different.
-    -i name : ignore changed files that match the specified name
+    -vf name : Only enable verbose mode for file paths ending with the value specified -i name  : ignore changed files that match the specified name

 ## Example: